Skip to content

 app/root.tsx

-16 collapsed lines
+17 collapsed lines

-import { type LinksFunction } from '@remix-run/node'
+import { useLoaderData } from 'react-router'

-import { useLoaderData } from '@remix-run/react'
+import { type Route } from './+types/root.ts'

-import { useNonce } from '~/utils/nonce-provider.ts'
+import { type loader } from './__root.server.tsx'

-import { loader } from './__root.server'
+import { GeneralErrorBoundary } from './components/error-boundary.tsx'

-import useTheme from './hooks/useTheme.tsx'
+import FooterMenuRight from './components/organisms/Footer/FooterMenuRight'

 import HeaderWithSearch from './components/organisms/HeaderWithSearch'